Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 https://github.com/Contrast-Security-OSS/spring-petclinic/commit/5930006b7c75c21472c5c4d33ef520ceed689902

-The image below shows the remediation as substituting a more modern query instead of the existing query.
+The image below shows the remediation as substituting a more modern query in place of the existing query.

 {{< figure src="05-github-hibernate-diff.png" style="border: 1px solid #000;" height="300px">}}
 [See the full-sized picture](05-github-hibernate-diff.png)